Probate: Everything You Need to Know

 Do I need probate?

-Not every estate needs probate.
-Here is a quick way to work out whether you need it:
+Not every estate needs probate, and yours may well be one that does not.
+Here is a quick way to work out where you stand:

 You probably do NOT need probate if: